Jiafeng-Li-Git/LearningDataScience/Readme.md

 # Readme file

-It's about self-study of data science.
+It's about a repository of data science.
+I am having data science course from university, so this is where I practice.

-Including classification.
+Including classification and clustering.